gabtar/tstruco/SERIALIZATION.md

 | **C**  |     Contra Flor      |
 | **R**  | Contra Flor al Resto |

-So, an example of this encode will be **"FCD"** for a *flor* chant, responded with a *contra flor*, and then *declined* by the original player who chanted.
+So, an example of this encode will be **"CD"** for *contra flor*, and then *declined* by the original player who chanted.

 Similarly as with envido, if cards were played during the flor, we will encode them with the player number following the cards code played.
+Each player play will be separated by a dash "-" as in envido serialization.

+We will indicate if there is a winner of the flor with a final number indicating the player who won or with "N" if its still being played or no winner yet.

 #### Truco
 As in the other 2 previous cases we will encode the level chanted so far with letters.
 So we will have: